 Harriet Dichter has extensive experience in innovation, partnership, and accountability in early childhood at the local, state, and national levels.
 As Pennsylvania's founding deputy secretary for the Office of Child Development and Early Learning, she gained national attention for the state's unique new solutions and partnerships.
 She also was the founding executive director of the Delaware Office of Early Learning, where she accelerated the pace, quality, and accountability of the state's comprehensive work in early childhood.

 Harriet provides consultation to select states on using communication and research as a base for effective advocacy, early childhood systems building (e.g. governance, infrastructure, accountability), and effective interactions among advocates and inside government policymakers.
-She is working with states that have prioritized these issues, including the District of Columbia, Arizona, and Oklahoma.

 Education Commission of the States

 The Education Commission of the States (ECS) is an education compact with commissioners comprised of governors, state legislators, K-12 and higher education department chiefs and other education leaders.
 They track state policy trends, translate academic research, provide unbiased advice, and create opportunities for state leaders to learn from one another.
 One way ECS does its work is through its 350+ member Legislative Education Staff Network, which discusses the latest research and best practices in education policy.

 ECS is providing intensive TA in 4 states to help develop policies and strategies that improve the quality of instruction in the K-3 grades.
 They will produce policy briefs on how states are supporting K-3 quality through the Every Student Succeeds Act, and on how state education leaders create and support effective early learning units within state departments of education.
 They will also update their 50-state database on K-3 quality policies.